tlevine/dada.pink/data/index.md

 * data engineer
 * big data engineer

-I seek to produce descriptive definitions of these terms.
-I am describing how I see these terms used; if you use these terms differently, your usage is perfectly acceptable, and my definitions are incomplete.
+I seek to produce descriptive definitions of these terms, rather than prescriptive definitions.
+I am trying to come up with a "common denominator" definition that matches most of the different definitions that I have seen.
+If you use these terms differently, your usage is perfectly acceptable, and my definitions are incomplete.

 ## The field of data
 As computation and digital storage gets cheaper, we can more whimsically put